 So, why is that?
 Well, certain vegetables have the ability to combat the wintry weather because of the higher amount of sugar they store.
 This results in the veggies tasting even sweeter in the chilly months.

 A cruciferous vegetable belonging to the cabbage family, this leafy green can be found year-round, but thrives in cold weather.
-Kale is also one of the most nutrient-dense veggies on our list: It’s an excellent source of both fiber and calcium and boasts impressive amounts of vitamins K, A, B6 and C to boot.
+Kale is also one of the most nutrient-dense veggies on our list; according to the Mayo Health Clinic, this winter vegetable is an excellent source of both fiber and calcium and boasts impressive amounts of vitamins K, A, B6 and C to boot.
 Eat it raw in a kale salad, or sauté it for a healthy side dish—either way, your body will thank you.

 3. Collard Greens